coder11v/sciencefairsoil.docs/Plant-Notes.md

 ---

 ## Monday, January 19, 2026
-*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned by napkins to remove soil buildup before replacing them directly into the pots to ensure accurate readings.
+*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned to ensure accurate readings.
-*   **Physical Support:** Plants have started climbing; vines were gently wrapped around trellises.
+*   **Physical Support:** Plants have started climbing, moved to trellises.
     * Plants Moved: A1-3, B1-3

 ## Tuesday, January 20, 2026
-*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned by napkins to remove soil buildup before replacing them directly into the pots to ensure accurate readings.
+*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned to ensure accurate readings.
-*   **Physical Support:** Plants have started climbing; vines were gently wrapped around trellises.
+*   **Physical Support:** Plants have started climbing, moved to trellises.
     * Plants Moved: A2

 ## Tuesday, January 20, 2026
-*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned by napkins to remove soil buildup before replacing them directly into the pots to ensure accurate readings.
+*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned to ensure accurate readings.

 ## Wednesday, January 21, 2026
-*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned by napkins to remove soil buildup before replacing them directly into the pots to ensure accurate readings.
+*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned to ensure accurate readings.

 ## Thursday, January 22, 2026
-*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned by napkins to remove soil buildup before replacing them directly into the pots to ensure accurate readings.
+*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned to ensure accurate readings.

 ## Friday, January 23, 2026
-*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned by napkins to remove soil buildup before replacing them directly into the pots to ensure accurate readings.
+*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned to ensure accurate readings.
 * Other Notes:
     * The sensor system has been watering for the past 24 hours or more at this point.

 ## Saturday, January 24, 2026
-*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned by napkins to remove soil buildup before replacing them directly into the pots to ensure accurate readings.
+*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned to ensure accurate readings.
 *   **Lighting:** Growlights moved up again.
-*   **Physical Support:** Plants have started climbing; vines were gently wrapped around trellises.
+*   **Physical Support:** Plants have started climbing, moved to trellises.
     * Plants Moved: A1-3, B1-3